Telenor buys Tele2 fiber and cable business in Sweden

-STOCKHOLM (Reuters) - Norwegian telecoms group Telenor (TEL.OL) said on Wednesday it has agreed to acquire Tele2’s fiber and cable television business in Sweden for a total of 775 million Swedish crowns ($122 million).
+STOCKHOLM, Oct 23 (Reuters) - Norwegian telecoms group Telenor said on Wednesday it has agreed to acquire Tele2’s fiber and cable television business in Sweden for a total of 775 million Swedish crowns ($122 million).

 It said the acquisition, which includes a portfolio of nearly 400,000 households, would contribute significantly to strengthen its position as a leading provider of fixed broadband and television.